dbsavvy/Homework/section7/Week7-Homework.md

 4. Using EVCharging, Write a query to find out how many many times those stations were used.
 Order them by the most used to the least used and limit the output to 5 records.

-SELECT stationId, count(userID)as userct
+SELECT stationId, count(stationID)as numstations
 FROM EVCharging
 GROUP by 1
-order by 2 DESC
+order by count(stationID) DESC
 LIMIT 5